TokynBlast/Hell-Tycoon/README.md

 Continued development is up in the air.

 An early version of pyTGM is included, because the version it uses is not available via PyPi

+The pyTGM included is also under the Bspace License.
+Viewable on the GitHub repo, TokynBlast/pyTGM